siddhartha-gadgil/DeptWeb/_auto-seminars/2007/2007-2-27-dr-anupam-kumar-singh.md

 date: 2007-2-27
 speaker: "Dr. Anupam Kumar Singh, TIFR, Mumbai"
 title: "Real vs. Strongly Real Elements in Algebraic Groups"
 time: "4.00 p.m."
-venue: "Lecture Hall - II, Dept. of Mathematics"
+time: "Lecture Hall - II, Dept. of Mathematics"
 ---
 Let $k$ be a field of characteristic not 2 and $G$ be an algebraic group defined over $k$.
 An element $t$ in $G(k)$ is called real if there exists